Terms and Policies

 - Has any individual been identified in the allegation?
 If so, record details.

-- Who has this been passed on to, in order that appropriate action is taken? (i.e. Child Safeguarding Officer, the Principal).
+- Who has this been passed on to, in order that appropriate action is taken? (i.e. the Designated Safeguarding Lead, the Deputy Safeguarding Leads).

 - Has anyone else been consulted?
 If so, record details.